Extended restraining order sought against Spears' ex-manager

 When the last hearing ended, Spears' father Jamie Spears, who runs her affairs through a court-ordered conservatorship, was testifying, and is scheduled to resume on Thursday.

-The hearing is closed to the media and public.
+Judge Brenda Penny, who can give a lengthy extension to the restraining order she granted on May 8, has closed the hearing to media and the rest of the public.
 Britney Spears is not expected to appear.

-Lutfi argues that he hasn't contacted Spears in a decade and the order violates his constitutional rights.
+Lutfi and his lawyer argue that the order, which prohibits him from making disparaging statements about Spears or her family, is a violation of his constitutional rights.

+"There has been no psychological or other evidence offered by Ms. Spears that she has actually suffered any distress," Lutfi argued in court documents.